Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Results

 We first examine the growth of the instability which can be seen as the abrupt drop of all curves in $N_{ee}$ at $t-\tmax = 0$ (top panel) and the corresponding rise in $|N_{ex}|$ (bottom panel). $|N_{ex}|$ grows from the initial perturbation until saturation, where the slope of the line is the exponential growth rate.
 We see excellent qualitative agreement between the moment and PIC methods, with our \flash simulations having a slightly faster growth rate ($8.09\times10^{10}\,{\rm s}^{-1}$) than our \emu calculations ($5.58\times10^{10}\,{\rm s}^{-1}$ for 2-flavor).

 Second, we examine the point of saturation, corresponding to the peak of $\langle|N_{ex}|\rangle$ in the bottom panel.
-The magnitude of this peak is nearly identical for both methods. \emu has a larger duration of time where $\langle|N_{ex}|\rangle$ is large, and we see this reflected in the top panel where where the amplitude of the first oscillation in $\langle N_{ee}\rangle$ is larger for \emu than \flash, indicating more flavor transformation in the former.
+The magnitude of this peak is nearly identical for both methods. \emu has a larger duration of time where $\langle|N_{ex}|\rangle$ is large, and we see this reflected in the top panel where the amplitude of the first oscillation in $\langle N_{ee}\rangle$ is larger for \emu than \flash, indicating more flavor transformation in the former.

 Third, we examine the decoherence phase, which corresponds to the leveling out of the $\langle N_{ee}\rangle$ curves in the top panel.
-We see that while this level is not identical, it is fairly close - the electron number density agrees to about 30\% for our choice of closure.
+We see that the electron number density agrees to about 30\% for our choice of closure.
 For reference, the green lines show the value of $\langle N_{ee}\rangle$ if the system had reached a 2-flavor equilibration (solid) or 3-flavor equilibration (dashed).
 Examining the bottom panel, we see a larger loss of coherence in the \flash calculation as well as the resulting freeze-out of $\langle N_{ee} \rangle$ at a smaller value as compared to \emu.

+To show the behavior of the phase of the off-diagonal term $\phi_{ex}$, we plot 3D contours of the phase at 2 different time slices for the \flash calculation in Fig.\ \ref{fig:volume_rendering}.
+The left panel shows the linear growth phase, where extended wavefronts of equal phase have begun to form.
+These waves grow larger in amplitude until the point of the FFO saturation.
+Although there is a net decoherence after saturation, the characteristic wavelength of the phase variations increases (right panel).
+This qualitative behavior is similar to what we see in PIC simulations, where we perform the calculation with both 2 and 3 flavors.